iachettifederico/matest/README.md

 end
 ```

+## The output

+In case the test fails, the instance variables you define inside it as well as the ones defined by `let` and `let!` are tracked and you'll see their final values in the output.

 ## Matchers

 Matest doesn't come with predefined matchers, it doesn't need them.
 In fact, the concept of a matcher is not required, because of the natural assertions nature of the library.